 The Government’s overall policy on aviation noise is “to limit and, where possible, reduce the number of people in the UK significantly affected by aircraft noise as part of a policy of sharing benefits of noise reduction with industry in support of sustainable development”.
 We are supportive of this policy that aims to balance the economic, social and environmental impacts of aviation.

 For many years our noise strategy and approach have been structured around the ICAO Balanced Approach.
 Within this framework we have been at the forefront of efforts to tackle noise, consistently seeking to identify and implement good practice.
-Consequently, Heathrow’s noise footprint (the contour area of noise exposure shown on a map) has shrunk considerably over the past few decades, as illustrated in the figures below.
+Consequently, Heathrow’s noise footprint (the contour area of noise exposure shown on a map) has shrunk considerably over the past few decades.

 Our sustainability leadership plan, Heathrow 2.0, (established in 2017) sets out a clear sustainability vision and goals for Heathrow.
 It covers a wide range of issues and includes the following headline goals in relation to noise management.